Subscriber Carolyn wrote with a problem she was having — something she did when typing caused the font to be unreadably small:

 Now I know!!!!

 I answered Carolyn to point out that I obviously misunderstood her problem.
-I was answering the wring question.
+I was answering the wrong question.

 I thought she meant that the stuff inside window was tiny.